phetsims/equality-explorer/doc/implementation-notes.md

 This section provides an overview of the most important model elements, and some miscellaneous topics related to the model.

+Two strategies: like terms occupy separate cells, like terms are combined in one cell

 Fractions vs integers

 All fractions must be reduced.

-Model and Scene
+Model and Scenes

+Variable vs ObjectVariable

 EqualityExplorerMovable base type, responsibilites

+Term hierarchy

-Term creators and the creator pattern.
+TermCreator responsibilities and the creator pattern.

-ObjectTerm vs VariableTerm
+BalanceScale, Plate, Grid

 Universal Operation

 Snapshots

-TODO

 ## View

 This section provides an overview of the most important view components, and some miscellaneous topics related to the view.

-ScreenView and SceneNode
+ScreenView and SceneNodes

 TermNode creation and event forwarding

 TermDragListener and its subtypes

-TODO
+Halos

+Sum-to-zero animation, halo vs no halo

+Lock feature - dragged term, equivalent term, inverse term

+EquationNode, dynamic vs static

 ## Solve It! screen

 Game levels numbered from 1 in both model and view, and in type names (e.g. ChallengeGenerator1)

-Challenge form: ax + b = mx + n
+Challenge form: `ax + b = mx + n`

 Variables and comments in challenge generators correspond to the specification in the [Challenge Generation design document(https://docs.google.com/document/d/1vG5U9HhcqVGMvmGGXry28PLqlNWj25lStDP2vSWgUOo).

 ## Miscellaneous

-- support for multiple variables, 'x & y' test screen
+Support for multiple variables and XYScreen